The current requirements of the supervisory authorities

 (a) Should users object to data processing for analysis purposes via the data protection notice on the website, the objection will be stored in a cookie (_et_oi_v2).
 If this cookie is set and has the content “NO”, no data will be collected for this user.

-(b) The website operator can obtain consent to the setting of cookies for analysis purposes at any time by opting in.
-For this purpose, etracker provides function calls that can be connected to the respective consent management platform.
-Instructions to this can be found at https://www.etracker.com/en/docs/integration-setup-2/consent-management-tools/.
-If consent is given, a cookie is set to indicate that etracker may set cookies.
+(b) The website operator can obtain consent to the setting of cookies for analysis purposes at any time by opt-in.
+For this purpose, etracker provides a consent banner and function calls that can be connected to external consent management platforms.
+Corresponding instructions are available at https://www.etracker.com/en/docs/integration-setup-2/consent-management-tools/.
+Upon consent, a cookie is set to indicate that etracker may set cookies.
 If consent is revoked, the cookie is deleted.

-(c) The scroll depth measurements for the scroll map report are temporarily stored in the session storage so that not every scroll movement leads to a data transmission, but the scroll depth data is sent to etracker “bundled” every few seconds.
-The use of session storage for scroll depth measurement is a purely technical delay in transmission, which does not increase the availability of the data.
-The technique is not about the possibility of retrieving information.
-It is not about fixing information and using it in later activities or even visits to the website, but merely about making the transmission as efficient as possible so that the user experience is not negatively affected by longer loading times.
+(c) The scroll depth measurements for the scrollmap report are temporarily stored in the session storage so that not every scroll movement leads to a data transmission, but the scroll depth data is sent to etracker “bundled” every few seconds.
+The use of session storage for scroll depth measurement is a purely technical delay of the transmission in order not to negatively affect the user experience due to longer loading times.
 Scroll depth measurement can also be optionally deactivated or configured so that scroll tracking only takes place after consent.

 The General Data Protection Regulation (GDPR) regulates the processing of personal data.
 Reporting in etracker Analytics is based on anonymised and mainly aggregated data.
 However, anonymisation already constitutes a processing operation in accordance with the GDPR, i.e. also the automatic and earliest possible shortening of the IP address in the RAM of the data acceptance server by default.